jagmoreira/jagmoreira.github.io/content/pages/cv.md

 ## Work experience

-* [*Northwestern University*](http://www.northwestern.edu/). **Data Scientist** & **Instructor** (Dec.
-2011 — Present)
+* [*Northwestern University*](http://www.northwestern.edu/). **Data Scientist** & **Instructor** (Jan.
+2012 — Sep.
+2017)
     * Used maximum likelihood estimation to parameterize the distribution of the impact of scientific publications (~1TB dataset)
-    * Created a Django web application to showcase my research: [http://forecite.us](http://forecite.us)
+    * Constructed a Django web application with interactive D3.js visualizations to showcase my data-driven ranking of scientific research: [http://forecite.us](http://forecite.us)
-    * Performed time-series analysis on IMDb metadata of +15k movies
+    * Demonstrated the existence of historical gender discrimination in the movie industry by performing time-series analysis on IMDb metadata of +15k movies
-    * Developed course materials and was an instructor for [*Introduction to Python Programming and Data Science Bootcamp*](https://amarallab.github.io/Introduction-to-Python-Programming-and-Data-Science/)
+    * Created and delivered original course materials on web-scraping and object-oriented programming to over 100 students in 2 sessions of a 1-week long [Python programming bootcamp](https://amarallab.github.io/Introduction-to-Python-Programming-and-Data-Science/)
-    * TA for Process Control, Quantum Mechanics, Mass Transfer
+    * Organized and led discussion groups, and graded homeworks for all students in 4 undergraduate courses
-    * Mentored 2 younger graduate students and 2 high-school interns
+    * Mentored 2 younger graduate students and 2 high-school interns on the principles of scientific research and basics of programming
 * [*GadflyZone*](http://gadflyzone.com/). **Data Science Intern** (Apr.
 2016 – Sep.
 2016)
     * Constructed MySQL database of patents on Amazon Database Relational Services built from publicly available patent information
     * Used natural language processing and citation analysis to design a multidimensional scoring engine to predict a company's innovativeness